Sentence Curve Language Models: Sentence Curve

 \section{Sentence Curve}

-In this section, we introduce sentence curves, our core idea motivated by the probabilistic curves for time-series data \cite{hug2020introducing}.
-We first formally define the sentence curve, then apply sentence curve prediction to DLMs, resulting in sentence curve language models (Figure~\ref{fig:sclm_overview}).
-Finally, we explain how sentence curve prediction encourages sentence-level global structure modeling while mitigating overfitting to word-level local structure.
+In this section, we introduce sentence curves, motivated by time-series probabilistic curve modeling \cite{hug2020introducing}.
+We first formalize sentence curves, then incorporate sentence curve prediction into DLMs to obtain sentence curve language models (Figure~\ref{fig:sclm_overview}).
+Finally, we explain how this formulation promotes sentence-level global structure modeling while mitigating overfitting to word-level local structure.